 Belknap EDC is here to help you navigate the process of financing your business start-up or expansion.
-The graph below provides an overview of the variety of financing options out there (brief descriptions and web links are found below the graph).
-Our loan officer, Ken Wilson email@example.com is available to assist you in determining the most appropriate type of financing for your project.
-Please call Ken at (603) 366-8069 for an appointment.
+Our loan officer, Ken Wilson, email@example.com, is available to assist you in determining the most appropriate type of financing for your project.
+Please call Ken at (603) 366-8069 to discuss further.

 Any of these banks can take advantage of state and federal loan guarantee programs designed to reduce the bank’s risk.
 The US Small Business Administration (SBA), US Department of Agriculture (USDA), and the NH Business Finance Authority all offer guarantee programs designed to extend the reach of commercial banks.
 Ask your loan officer if your project might benefit from any of these programs before you begin your loan application.